Sam Tobin-Hochstadt

 The most important decisions a scholar makes are what problems to work on. - James Tobin

-PLT & PL @ School of Informatics & Computing
+PLT & PL @ Department of Computer Science

 Indiana University